 Restoring the houses and preparing for the move had its challenges and surprises.
 They discovered the Graves-Fields House was built in two phases, with the newer front section built on top of the earlier framing.
 Both parts had to be separated for the move and new front and back walls had to be constructed.
 They also had numerous cases where the houses were not constructed to code as they were built with whatever materials were on hand, such as porch posts, chair rails, and floor boards.
 “This is a project that has broken all of the rules.
 The many peculiarities of the original construction will now be part of the story,” said Howard.
 “Without the buildings, the history goes away.
 These buildings open doors about history that no one would know.”

 PNC wants to honor the houses’ owners and the community by working with their Oberlin Village neighbors to tell their story through programming and collaborations.
 PNC would also like to create an exhibit about African American builders and architects in North Carolina, inspired by Willis Graves, who was a brick mason.
 “It adds a tremendous amount of pride and value when we talk about who built these buildings,” said Howard.
 “It brings pride and engagement where there is a connection.”
-A symposium was held this Fall at Shaw University—where all of the Graves children attended—and PNC would like to make a continuing effort to have programming dealing with race, class and gender.
+A symposium held in Fall 2019 at Shaw University—where all of the Graves children attended—and PNC would like to make a continuing effort to have programming dealing with race, class and gender.
 Local groups, such as Friends of Oberlin Village, Shaw University, Oberlin Baptist Church, and an Oberlin Village initiative group have been involved, as well as descendants of the Graves, Fields and Hall families.